-There are many reasons why it has become so popular to establish an operating legal entity in Singapore.
-Here's one more; you can get set up a business without setting foot on our sunny island.
-Follow our steps to set up your Singapore entity from anywhere in the world!
+There are many reasons why Singapore has become a popular place to establish an operating legal entity in.
+Here's one more; you can set up a business without setting foot on our sunny island.
+Read on to learn how to incorporate in Singapore from anywhere in the world!

 Singapore is starting to be known as the “Delaware of Asia”, named after the most popular state in the United States for startups and foreign companies to set up and gain a foothold into North America.
 We believe that Singapore is an even better version of Delaware, given the rate of growth in the Southeast Asian region.